rackerlabs/support-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

 Navigate to your Cloud Server IP address (for example, `http://123.45.67.89`).

-If the default CentOS Apache welcome screen is displayed, the installation was successful.
+If the default CentOS Apache "welcome" screen is displayed, the installation was successful.
+Contact Rackspace support if you have any problems.

-### Run chkconfig
+### Configure Apache to run automatically

-Now that Apache is installed and working, ensure that it is set to start automatically when the server is rebooted.
+Now that Apache is installed and working, set to start automatically when the server is rebooted.

 1. Run the following command: